BrandonLMorris/brandonlmorris.github.io/_posts/2017-11-16-dynamic-routing-between-capsules.md

 Rather than invariance that's built into traditional convnets by design in pooling layers, what we should really strive for is __equivariance__: the model will still produce a similar classification, but the internal activations transform along with the image transformations.
-Rather than ignoring transformations, we should adjust alongside them.
+Instead of ignoring transformations, we should adjust alongside them.

 ### A note on sub-sampling

-Before we proceed, I feel it necessary to point out that Hinton points out these problems with sub-sampling in convnets, __not the convolution operation itself__.
+Before we proceed, I feel it necessary to point out that Hinton identifies these problems with sub-sampling in convnets, __not the convolution operation itself__.
 The sub-sampling in typical convnets (usually max-pooling) is largely to blame for these deficiencies in convnets.
 The convolution operation itself is